Notes from our Certified Fitters:

 Orders under $50 ship for a flat rate of $6.50.
 All orders over $50 ship for free!

 Please be certain to contact your physician or therapist prior to starting any new compression therapy.

 Overnight or 2nd Day shipping is available at an additional charge.
+Some style/size combinations or custom order hosiery may not be available for immediate shipment.
 View full Shipping and Delivery Policy.